 Common Names: cat’s claw, uña de gato

-The inner bark of cat's claw is used to make liquid extracts, capsules, and teas.
-Preparations of cat's claw can also be applied to the skin.
+- The bark and root of cat’s claw are used to make liquid extracts, capsules, tablets, and tea.

-- Few side effects have been reported for cat's claw when it is taken at recommended dosages.
-Though rare, side effects may include headaches, dizziness, and vomiting.
+- Few side effects have been reported for cat’s claw when taken in small amounts.

 - Women who are pregnant or trying to become pregnant should avoid using cat’s claw because of its past use for preventing and aborting pregnancy.